Curriculum and Degree Requirements

 Also during the first year, students will explore scientific research projects by participating in three laboratory research rotations, choosing laboratories from within the 5 participating PhD programs.
 These laboratory rotations introduce students to new techniques and guide in the selection of a dissertation research advisor.
 Once a research mentor has been selected, students begin specialization in the research area of that laboratory.

-Entering MD or DVM students into the MMTS PhD or MS program will follow the Curriculum and Program Requirements.
+Entering MD, DVM or DO students into the MMTS PhD program will follow the Curriculum and Program Requirements.

 Further detail on the first year MCB program can be located by visiting Wake Forest University Graduate School.

 At the conclusion of the first year of study, those students wishing to continue in the MMTS PhD program will select a laboratory mentor and declare the MMTS pathway.

 During the summer of the first year, MMTS students will devote full time to their laboratory research project.
 During the summer semester, students choose clinical MD mentor in preparation of Clinical Experience course starting in the fall.